Dr. Emily M. Sweitzer

 - Advisory and editorial board member for the Scientific International Journal

-- Secretary for the Exploration of Teaching and Learning
+- Secretary and Board Member for the Exploration of Teaching and Learning

 "I love teaching!
 The best part of my job is seeing the excitement in students' eyes, hearing the enthusiasm in their voices, and watching them question and engage in conversation with myself and others as they learn new material and begin to understand how to apply the material to everyday life."